jallier7/Pricing-C-/README.md

 - Bastien CANNARD

 ## Task Distribution
-- **Théo**: Development and Implementation of the Black-Scholes and Monte Carlo models for price trajectory simulation.
+- **Théo**: Development and Implementation of the Black-Scholes model for price trajectory simulation via Monte Carlo.
 Backtesting of models using online pricers.
 - **Jérôme**: Development and Implementation of the differents options.
 Documentation writing.
 - **Bastien**: Development of the discrete-time binomial model for American and European options.
 Documentation writing and README.md creating.

 ## The Utility of C++ in the Project
-The use of C++ for a project aimed at determining the pricing of financial options and replication strategy in the Black-Scholes-Merton model was particularly relevant and beneficial for several reasons.
+This C++ project aimed at determining the pricing of financial options with two different models : Black-Scholes model thanks to Monte Carlo simulations and Binomial model.

 Firstly, C++ is renowned for its high performance in terms of execution speed, which is crucial in the field of quantitative finance where